 And here’s where it gets interesting: What to search for?

 The front page of Google is a simple search box.
 That’s it.
 There is no “recommended resources” page nor a “start here” button – the sections most sites nowadays posses.

 You just go there and you somehow should supposedly know what to do and what to search for.
 But even if you’re not sure what to type, answers appear.
 Links with resources.
 Pictures with diagrams.
-Videos of people who seem to know more than you do pop-up and try to persuade you to but something from them that will magically make you mega rich
+Videos of people who seem to know more than you do pop-up and try to persuade you to buy something from them that will magically make you mega rich and famous.

 Clearly, online, there’s an answer for everyone and for everything.

 So, this should mean that we’re constantly pushing the boundaries of what we know and what we can learn?
 That we’re primarily visiting sites that are helping us to improve, right?

 After all, inside this endless online vortex, you can find incredible sources of information and knowledge.
 Insights that can save your soul from financial debt and mental misery.

 Sadly, that’s not what we are looking for when we surf the virtual world.

 The average internet user searches for the following things online: